Monsters (American TV series): Production

 Richard P. Rubinstein had grown frustrated that while his company Laurel Productions' show Tales from the Darkside got good reviews, praise tended to focus on the stories and acting, with almost no mention of the makeup and special effects.
 Laurel decided to put together a demo reel of all the makeup effects they had done.
 They took the reel to Tribune Entertainment Company, one of their collaborators on Tales from the Darkside, and together they decided to create Monsters.

 The start of production was delayed several months by the 1988 Writers Guild of America strike.
 Monsters went into production August 8, 1988 (the day after the strike ended), and began airing October 22.

 Renowned makeup artist Dick Smith was hired as a special makeup effects consultant.
 The show was produced at a budget of roughly $200,000 per episode, much lower than what was typical for network television shows.

 The show's stable of directors included Bette Gordon, Ernest D. Farino, Gerald Cotts (directing as "Jerry Smith") and Jeffrey Wolf.
 The writing staff included Edithe Swensen, Peg Haller and Bob Schneider, Michael Reaves, and Benjamin Carr (writing as "Neal Marshall Stevens").

 Each episode's credits has a dedication to the show's creative consultant, Tom Allen, who died during production.

 Episodes

-There were 72 episodes of the series produced over three seasons.
-There were 24 episodes per season.
+There were 72 episodes of the series produced over three seasons, which consisted of 24 episodes each.